- Many Windows 10 users complained that they get the Event 1000 error message when apps crash.

 Thus, reinstalling NET Framework is another resolution for the Event ID 1000 error.

 Before reinstalling NET Framework 4.7, check out the Microsoft NET Framework Repair Tool.
 That’s a utility that fixes NET Framework issues, so it might also resolve Event ID 1000 errors.

 - Run with the Windows+ R hotkey, then input appwiz.cpl in Run, and press the OK button.

 - Then select the program that is crashing, and press the Uninstall button.

 - Restart Windows before reinstalling the program.

-- Reinstall the very latest version of the software.
-Download the latest version from the software’s website if required.
+- Reinstall the latest version of the software.

-Those are resolutions that might fix the event 1000 application error within various Windows platforms.
-Some of the utilities included within this software guide might also come in handy for fixing the event 1000 error.
+Those resolutions might fix the event 1000 application error within various Windows platforms.